jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 # Improvements
 - Google Cloud and Virtual Machine\
-this and that this and that\
+this and that this and that

 - Docker\
-this and that this and that\
+this and that this and that

 - Date and Timestamp\
-creation, automation and querying\
+creation, automation and querying
-contrab, psql and bash\